 The plan is not qualified under Section 401(a) of the Code and is not subject to the Employee Retirement Income Security Act of 1974.
 Participants must specify the distribution date for deferred amounts at the time of deferral, in accordance with applicable IRS regulations.
-Generally, amounts may be paid in lump sum or installments upon retirement or termination of employment, or later if the employee terminates employment after age 55 and before age 65.
-Amounts may also be distributed during employment, subject to a minimum deferral requirement of three years.
+Generally, amounts may be paid in a lump sum or installments upon retirement or termination of employment, or later if the employee terminates employment after age 55 and before age 65.
+Amounts may also be distributed during employment, subject to a minimum deferral requirement of three years

 In addition to the Deferred Compensation Plan, certain of our officers and key employees also participate, or in the past participated, in our amended and restated Executive Supplemental Life Insurance Retirement Plan (ESLIRP), which is a non-funded, non-qualified arrangement.
 Annual benefits under this plan equal a percentage of the average of the highest five consecutive years of compensation, offset by amounts payable under our Pension Plan and Social Security.
 The age-based percentages are 46% at age 59, and up to 55% at age 62 and over.
 The normal retirement age is 62.
 Eligible spouses (married one year or longer at the executive's retirement date) receive survivor benefits at a rate of 100% of the benefit paid to the executives during the first 15 years following retirement and at the rate of 50% thereafter.
 Executive officer participants vest as to 50% of the total benefit after five years of service, with a 10% incremental increase in vesting percentage for each year thereafter.
 In connection with the establishment of the Deferred Compensation Plan in 2006, current active employees who agreed to convert their accrued ESLIRP benefit to a comparable deferred compensation benefit discontinued their direct participation in the ESLIRP.
-Instead, the present values of the accrued benefits of ESLIRP participants were credited to their Deferred Compensation Plan accounts, and future ESLIRP accruals will now be converted to present values and credited to their Deferred Compensation Plan accounts.
-Foster, Ackerman, and Johst were participants in the ESLIRP.
+Instead, the present values of the accrued benefits of ESLIRP participants were credited to their Deferred Compensation Plan accounts, and future ESLIRP accruals will now be converted to present values and credited to their Deferred Compensation Plan accounts annually.
+Messrs.
+Foster and Johst were participants in the ESLIRP.

-In addition, we provide certain active employees, including Mr. David Smith, and Drs.
-Gillett and Molho, an annual contribution into their Deferred Compensation Plan account of 10% of the employee's base salary plus the lesser of (1) their target annual bonus or (2) actual annual bonus.
-The credited amounts for Mr. Smith and Drs.
-Gillett and Molho vest in one-quarter increments annually over a four-year period.
-The named executives become eligible for the employer contribution after they have served one full calendar year in the eligible position; accordingly, Mr. Smith will be eligible to receive such contribution in February 2017 with respect to fiscal 2016.
+In addition, we provide certain active employees, including Messrs.
+Smith and Barbo and Dr. Molho, an annual contribution into their Deferred Compensation Plan account of the lesser of 10% of the employee's base salary plus (1) their target annual bonus or (2) actual annual bonus.
+The credited amounts for Messrs.
+Smith and Barbo, and Dr. Molho vest in one-quarter increments annually over a four-year period.
+The named executives become eligible for the employer contribution after they have served one full calendar year in the eligible position.